 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter periods as the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square .
+Yes No ...

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):
+See definition of "accelerated filer and large accelerated"

-Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☒
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes ☐ No ☒.
+Yes □ No ⊠.

-The number of shares outstanding of registrant's common stock, par value \$.0001 per share, as of June 30, 2007, was 8,046,604 shares.
+The number of shares outstanding of registrant's common stock, par value \$.0001 per share, as of September 30, 2007, was 8,332,318 shares.